 Knock and Ping can be very destructive on an engine since the fuel and air explode incorrectly!
 I have seen cracked pistons from the long-term effects of (not good) knocking and pinging.
 Weather conditions, Dirty Engines (both inside and outside), and even your Truck and Outboard color all impact how much of an Octane rating you need at that time.
 Let’s go down this list and explain how each could affect your engine's fuel octane requirements.

-• Weather Conditions: ever notice how good your Truck runs when driving down the highway in the rain?
+Weather Conditions: ever notice how good your Truck runs when driving down the highway in the rain?
 I call rain a low-tech water injection unit!
 Ha-ha, but all that cooler, humid (water-filled) heavy air going down your intake manifold has a nice cooling effect on your engine.
 You could run 80 octane fuels, which would not explode until the spark plug fired.
 This is why your SUV could run (if high-octane fuel is recommended) on regular 87 if you knew that it was going to rain and be cool during most of the time it would take you to burn through the next tank of fuel.

-• Dirty Engines: All those carbon deposits covering the valves and pistons can make a mess.
+Dirty Engines: All those carbon deposits covering the valves and pistons can make a mess.
 With the valves (and the more valves, the worse) covered with carbon deposits, picture in your mind trying to jog with your hand over your mouth.
 It's hard to take in a breath or out under such conditions.
 This also applies to a plugged Air Filter on your tow unit, by the way.
 Now, the less airflow, the leaner the air/fuel mixture can become, and the leaner the mixture, the HOTTER it burns, the hotter it burns, and the HIGHER the Octane rating needed to prevent it from exploding before it is supposed to.
 And when you get too low of an octane-rated mixture, you can get knock and ping!
 And think, we are only talking about dirty valves here… Now, here comes that carbon-covered piston with its combined negative effects of red hot carbon spots AND the effect of a higher-than-designed engine compression ratio due to the less volume (tighter air squeeze) between the top of the piston and the bottom part of the head from all that carbon build-up.
 This all leads to one very volatile mix when you shoot in air and gasoline… What about the outside of the engine, you ask?
 Well, how cool would you stay if you had a coat on in July?
 It only takes about 10 mm of crud and dirt on an engine to raise it 5 degrees.
 Over time, that leads to more work on your cooling system and can also add to the need for a higher-than-designed octane-rated fuel in the tank.
 Simple fix: the next time you are at the car wash, gently rinse off your engine, radiator, and A/C condenser while (if needed) the engine is running.
 It also has the side benefit of being able to help you spot and find engine fluid leaks faster AND helps keep your resale value by having everything all nice and clean. 😉

-• Truck and Outboard paint color; hopefully, by now, you are starting to see that HEAT is the enemy here.
+Truck and Outboard paint color; hopefully, by now, you are starting to see that HEAT is the enemy here.
 Which is cooler to the touch in July, a Black or White hood?
 How much more demanding (for your truck, that is) is the A/C unit going to have to work and add drag (thus burn more fuel) on the engine, a Black Truck or a White one?
 Pretty simple, is it not… What about the outboard?
 Well, it's not as critical, but if the water you are running and cooling your engine with is at the 80-plus degrees mark (Gulf of Mexico) and painted black on the outside, then you will not transfer heat as well.
 So, the engine is now running hotter, so the octane requirements will increase.
 In the mid-1980s, many Black Max Mercs would vapor lock and not run due to fuel boiling in the lines.
-That issue seems to have improved over the years, though, with fuel injection and more stable fuels naturally.
+However, that issue seems to have improved over the years with fuel injection and more stable fuels naturally.

 The last thing to understand about fuel octane requirements and how they affect modern engine performance is that many (if not most) modern computer-controlled engines now have knock sensors.